Automate Larastan with GitHub Actions!

 or a self-hosted runner

-This time we will use the first GitHub hosted runner (hereinafter referred to as runner).
+For this example, we will use the first GitHub hosted runner (hereinafter referred to as the runner)

 There are several types of runners, and you can choose from three: Linux, Windows, and macOS

-Basically, I think there is no problem with using Linux, but please choose according to your environment.
+Basically, there should be no problem with using Linux, but please choose according to your environment

 This time we are using the latest Ubuntu as a virtual machine